lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 > **Note：**
 >
-> If node status in GUI Portal is incorrect, use route command to see if ganglia is working on correct port. ganglia should listening on management network port, if not, in every nodes, use `ip route add 239.2.11.71 dev eth0` (eth0 should be the management nic) to config and start gmond `service gmond restart`, then restart LiCO by using `./lico start`.
+> If node status in GUI portal is incorrect, use route command to see if ganglia is working on correct port. ganglia should listening on management network port, if not, in every nodes, use `ip route add 239.2.11.71 dev eth0` (eth0 should be the management nic) to config and start gmond `service gmond restart`, then restart LiCO by using `./lico start`.

 #9.
-Deploy Alarm Module: Nagios(optional, not suggested)
+Deploy alarm module:  Nagios (optional, not suggested)

 Nagios module is not included in LiCO release version.
 If you want to deploy Nagios in cluster, we provide a script for automatic deployment.
 Just execute following script in Head node: